SharePoint/sp-dev-docs/docs/declarative-customization/site-design-scoping.md

 This article explains how you can control which users and groups can see specific site templates.

+> [!NOTE]
+> Users with the SharePoint Admin role assigned will see all site templates, regardless of scoping.

 ## Grant rights to a site template

 When a site template is first created, it is available to everyone.
 You can grant **View** rights to the site template.
 After rights are granted, only the users or groups (principals) specified have access.
 You can continue granting rights to more principals with subsequent API calls.